bramdemmer/webpack-startup/README.md

 Todo:
 - check hot module reloading (webpack.HotModuleReplacementPlugin)
 - check if the global public path still works with different folder structure.
 Otherwise disable it.
-- upgrade to eslint 5.x.x when airbnb-base supports it
 - upgrade babel-loader from 8.0.0-beta.4 to babel-loader version 8 stable when released.

 Todo VueJS Specific: